-UPDATE 2-China and Ethiopia halt Boeing 737 MAX 8 after crash
+UPDATE 3-China and Indonesia halt Boeing 737 MAX 8 after Ethiopia crash

 By Aaron Maasho and Stella Qiu

-ADDIS ABABA/BEIJING, March 11 (Reuters) - China and Ethiopia grounded their Boeing Co 737 MAX 8 fleets on Monday while investigators found the black box from a crash that killed 157 people in the second disaster involving that airplane model in the last six months.
+ADDIS ABABA/BEIJING, March 11 (Reuters) - China, Indonesia and Ethiopia grounded their Boeing Co 737 MAX 8 fleets on Monday while investigators found the black box from a crash that killed 157 people in the second disaster involving that airplane model in six months.

-The Ethiopian Airlines jet bound for Nairobi crashed minutes after take-off from Addis Ababa on Sunday, killing all on board.
+The Ethiopian Airlines jet bound for Nairobi came down minutes after take-off from Addis Ababa on Sunday, killing all on board.
 The victims came from 33 nations and included 22 United Nations’ staff.

-The discovery of the black box, reported by Ethiopian state TV, may shed light on the cause, though there was no immediate indication if it was the flight data or cockpit voice recorder.
+The discovery of the black box with both the cockpit voice recorder and digital flight data, reported by Ethiopian state TV, should shed light on the cause of the crash.

 At the scene, men in Red Cross jackets picked through the dirt, putting items in black paper bags, while investigators hunted for the black box voice recorders.